Rspinelli93/le-zie-front/README.md

 ---

+## 🧰 Tech Stack

+- **React** – JavaScript library for building user interfaces
+- **React DOM** – Entry point for rendering React components to the DOM
+- **React Router DOM** – Declarative routing for React web applications
+- **Framer Motion** – Animation library for React components
+- **React Icons** – Icon toolkit for including popular icons in your app
+- **dotenv** – Manages environment variables securely in development

+### 🔗 External Services & APIs

+- **Cloudinary** – Image hosting and media storage solution (used for uploading and delivering product images)
+- **MailerLite** – Email marketing platform used for newsletter subscriptions

+---

 ## 🧑‍💻 User Routes

 These are public-facing routes that regular users can access to browse and view clothing items.

-- `/home`
+- `/`
   General **landing page** with branding, featured items, or introductory content.

-- `/showroom`
+- `/collection`
   Displays a list or grid of **all available clothing items** from the database.

-- `/showroom/:id`
+- `/collection/:id`
   Dynamic route that shows **details of a selected product**

 ---

 ## 🔐 Admin Routes

 These routes are restricted to authenticated admin users.
+If try to access a route without auth, it will redirect to `admin/login`

 - `/admin/login`
   Login page for admin access.

-- `/admin/showroom`
+- `/admin/collection`
   Admin's view of the clothing inventory:
-  - See all products
+  - Browse and Search through all the products
-  - Edit or delete items
-  - Mark items as sold

-- `/admin/showroom/:id`
+- `/admin/collection/:id`
   Detailed view of a single item for the admin:
   - Editable form to update product info
   - "Delete" and "Mark as Sold" options

-- `/admin/form`
+- `/admin/add`
   Page to **add new clothing items** to the database.
 The form includes:
   - **Name** (text input)
   - **Categories** (checkboxes — allow multiple)